 How to choose the best outdoor fabrics

 A popular brand name for outdoor fabric is Sunbrella, Their fabric can withstand a lot of diverse weather conditions because the fabric is acrylic fibre spun into lengths of colourful fabric.
-Not only is it water-resistant, but it’s also fade proof.
-The sun’s UV rays are what damages wood and fabrics outside so new technology has allowed the development of more colour-fast fabrics.
+Not only is it water-resistant, but it’s also fade-proof.
+The sun’s UV rays are what damage wood and fabrics outside so new technology has allowed the development of more colour-fast fabrics.

 Many brands now carry fabrics made for outdoor wear including Canadian companies like Maxwell and Joann’s.
 When you are looking specifically for these brands you may have to go through a designer to order for you as they aren’t always available to the general public.